** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 SUM(NumberFieldA)

-LOG () - calculates the logarithm (base 10) of the value in the argument.
+LOG () - A function that calculates the logarithm (base 10) of the value in the argument.

 LOG(100)